SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise1.md

 # [Visual Studio](#tab/visual-studio)

-Right-click on the project name in the solution explorer and choose "Manage NuGet packages...".
+Right-click on the project name in the solution explorer and choose "Manage NuGet packages...."
 In the package manager window, choose "Browse", then search for `Steeltoe.Management.EndpointCore`, and install.
 ![EndpointCore NuGet dependency](../images/vs-add-endpointcore.png)

 Finally the `Steeltoe.Management.TracingCore` package and install.